apache/dolphinscheduler/docs/docs/en/guide/task/jupyter.md

 - Cpu quota: Assign the specified CPU time quota to the task executed.
 Takes a percentage value.
 Default -1 means unlimited.
 For example, the full CPU load of one core is 100%,and that of 16 cores is 1600%.
 This function is controlled by [task.resource.limit.state](../../architecture/configuration.md)
 - Max memory：Assign the specified max memory to the task executed.
 Exceeding this limit will trigger oom to be killed and will not automatically retry.
 Takes an MB value.
 Default -1 means unlimited.
 This function is controlled by [task.resource.limit.state](../../architecture/configuration.md)
 - Timeout alarm: Check the timeout alarm and timeout failure.
 When the task exceeds the "timeout period", an alarm email will send and the task execution will fail.
-- Conda Env Name: Name of conda environment.
+- Conda Env Name: Name of conda environment or packed conda environment tarball.
 - Input Note Path: Path of input jupyter note template.
 - Out Note Path: Path of output note.
 - Jupyter Parameters: Parameters in json format used for jupyter note parameterization.